1. What is the difference between PSC and MOE Teaching Scholarships/Award?

 1. What programmes are available to develop me as a scholar?

-For a start, all newly awarded scholars and award holders will attend an Induction Course where they will have an opportunity to learn more about the Singapore Education System as well as the latest developments/initiatives.
-Teaching scholars will also attend a 3 to 4 day course at Outward Bound Singapore.
+For a start, all newly-awarded scholars and award holders attend an Induction Course where they will have the opportunity to learn more about the Singapore’s Education System as well as its latest developments and initiatives.
+Scholars will also attend a 3-day leadership and teambuilding course.

 In addition, overseas scholars will get the chance to attend a Pre-Departure Course where they will learn useful life-skills to cope with living and studying abroad, as well as interact and bond with returning seniors.
 During their undergraduate studies, scholars and award holders will also have opportunities to participate in various developmental programmes that will enhance their skills, knowledge and exposure to teaching and policy-making.
 These may include a 4-week attachment to schools, selected overseas conferences and dialogue sessions with senior MOE officials.
 Scholars will also attend a 3-day ‘Developments in Public Policy’ seminar which equips scholars with broader perspectives on policy-making in the wider Civil Service and helps them better appreciate the challenges faced by various Ministries, including MOE.

 PSC(T) and EMS scholars can also look forward to challenging and fulfilling attachments to MOE Headquarters (HQ) as well as opportunities to explore overseas attachments to foreign educational institutions during their vacations.